Nemytskii neural operator: a nonlinear model reduction method for parametrized partial differential equations: Preliminaries and background

 In this section, we give a brief overview of the RB method.
-The main idea of the method is rather straightforward: first, we construct a low-dimensional approximation space that is specifically tailored to capture the essential features of the solution manifold across the parameter space, and then we solve the PDE for a specific parameter value in this reduced low-dimensional space, significantly lowering computational costs compared to the standard approaches.
+The main idea of the method is rather straightforward: first, we construct a low-dimensional approximation space that can well approximate the solution set across the parameter space, and then we solve the PDE for a specific parameter value in this reduced low-dimensional space, significantly lowering computational costs compared to the standard approaches.
 The standard RB method is implemented in two stages: an \emph{offline stage} and an \emph{online stage}.
-In the offline stage, the reduced-dimensional space for solution approximation is constructed.
+In the offline stage, a reduced-dimensional space for solution approximation is constructed.
 This stage is computationally expensive but performed only once.
 In the online stage, the reduced space obtained offline is used to rapidly approximate solutions for new parameter values, enabling real-time simulations of the PDE model.